 Table of Contents

-American citizens over the age of 21 can petition their parents (mother, father, or both) to succeed in living in the United States.
+American citizens over 21 years of age can petition to bring their parents (mother, father or both) to live in the United States.

-However, permanent residents cannot petition their parents to live permanently in the U. S.
+However, permanent residents cannot petition to bring their parents to live permanently in the U. S.

-If the father lives in the United States and does not present any inconvenience that affects his adjustment of status in the United States, the application for his Green Card will be approved much faster.
-However, it is important not to leave the country once the process has started, since it could affect your immigration goal and increase processing times.
+- If the parents live in the United States and do not have any problems that affect their adjustment of status in the United States: The application for the Green Card will be approved in a faster time.
+It is important not to leave the country once the process has started, since it could affect your immigration goals.

-If you had an immigration problem or have been declared inadmissible during this process, knowing how to apply for an immigration waiver to the United States will help you in this situation.
+If you had an immigration problem or have been declared inadmissible during this process, knowing how to apply for an immigration waiver of inadmissibility will help you in this scenario.

-If you are looking to petition your parents in the United States, you will need to know that eligibility depends on whether we speak of a mother, father, and whether they are currently inside or outside of the country.
+If you are looking for how to petition to bring your parents to the the United States, you should know that eligibility depends on whether you are a mother, father, and live inside or outside the country.

-Among the requirements necessary for a parent petition we find:
+Among the necessary requirements for a parent petition we find the following:

 Mother Or Father Living Outside The U. S.

-In order to bring your mother or father who are living outside the United States, immigration law requires that you have the following eligibility documents:
+To bring a mother or father who is living outside the United States, immigration law requires that they have the following eligibility documents:

-- 1 copy of the applicant’s birth certificate and that of his mother (both parents in case the petitioned one is the father).
+- Copy of the birth certificate of the applicant and that of their mother (both parents in case the petitioned person is the father).

-- 1 copy of your naturalization certificate, U. S. passport or your citizenship.
+- Copy of naturalization certificate, U. S. passport or your citizenship.

 Children Not Recognized By The Father Born Out Of Wedlock